jjaychen1e/logseq-plugin-image-uploader/README.md

 - Navigate to the plugins dashboard: `t` `p`
 - Click the Load unpacked plugin button, then select the sample directory to load it

+> Note: You can't use the plugin downloaded from marketplace due to CORS restriction.
+Please load it manually.

 ## How to use it?

 Currently, we only support [PicGo](https://github.com/Molunerfinn/PicGo), so please open PicGo manually.